IATA-Cargo/ONE-Record/working_draft/API/docs/logistics-objects.md

 - Only the Owner of a Logistics Object MAY make the change to the data.
 - Any User of a Logistics Object CAN request a change on the Logistics Object, which is referred to as `ChangeRequest`
 - The Owner of a Logistics Object CAN apply the `ChangeRequest` to the Logistics Object changes unless there is a business or technical reason to reject it.
-- Evaluation of a `ChangeRequest` occurs as a single (atomic) event.
+- Evaluation and Application of a `ChangeRequest` MUST occur as a single (atomic) event.
 Operations are sorted and processed as two groups of (1) delete operations and (2) add operations until all operations are applied, or else the entire PATCH fails.
+Meaning, if a field update fails, the entire PATCH request is unsuccessful.
+No partial updates MUST be accepted.
 - If the PATCH is successful, the revision number of a Logistics Object's `AuditTrail` is incremented and the changes are recorded in the Audit Trail.
-Please refer to the sections on [Historical Logistics Objects](#historical-logistics-object) and [Audit Trail of Logistics Objects](#audit-trail-of-logistics-object) for more details.
+Please refer to the sections on [Historical Logistics Objects](#retrieve-a-historical-logistics-object) and [Audit Trail of Logistics Objects](#get-audit-trail-of-a-logistics-object) for more details.
 - It is RECOMMENDED to get the latest version of Logistics Object before creating a `ChangeRequest` to ensure that the change is made to the latest version of the Logistics Object.
 - If a `ChangeRequest` is rejected by the Owner of the Logistics Object, the revision number of the Logistics Object is not incremented but the requests is added to the Audit Trail of this Logistics Object, marked with the status `REJECTED`.
-- Application of a ChangeRequest MUST occur as a single event.
-Operations are sorted and processed as groups of delete and then add operations until the operations are applied, or the entire PATCH fails.
-Meaning that if a field update fails, the whole PATCH request is unsuccessful.
-No partial updates should be accepted.
 - Rejected ChangeRequests are kept in the AuditTrail of the Logistics Object.
 - After a ChangeRequest is accepted, other PENDING ChangeRequests that affect the same revision MUST be rejected.
+- The PATCH operation MUST NOT be used to create logistics objects; only linking to an existing object is allowed in a ChangeReuqest.
+- The ONE Record server MUST check that the referenced logistics object URI in operations#s matches the referenced logistics object URI in the affectedLogisticsObject property and matches the URI/endpoint used for the PATCH request.
+- The ONE Record Server MUST replace potential bNodes with generated embeddedObjectIds if `datatype` is an IRI of the ONE Record Cargo ontology, but does not describe a data class that inherits from LogisticsObject.

 The ChangeRequest is a data class of the [ONE Record API ontology](assets/ONE-Record-API-Ontology.ttl).
 The properties and relationships to other data classes in visualized in the following class diagram.